stactools-packages/landsat/src/stactools/landsat/fragments/README.md

 # Fragments

 Fragments are JSON files that contain constant values that are included in generated STAC items.
-Some JSON files also contain information that is used to generate STAC Items, but not directly included.
+Some JSON files also contain information that is used to generate STAC Items, but is not included in the STAC Item.
 The following fragment types/files exist:

 - `landsat-c2-l1` or `-l2`: Collection data
 - `common-assets.json`: Asset data that is common to all Landsat data products.